 Seedaholic

-This seed company in Galway, Ireland, offers almost 2,500 varieties, and you can search flower varieties using many categories, including foliage and fillers, dried flowers, natural dyes, sowing month, and more.
+This seed company in Galway, Ireland, offers a staggering number of varieties, and you can search for flowers using many categories, including foliage and fillers, dried flowers, natural dyes, sowing month, and more.
 While you’re looking for flowers, check out the “Ancient Crops” list under the Edibles tab.

 Silene

 This small Belgian nursery outside Brussels specializes in annuals and biennials.
-The owners love old-fashioned flowers, appreciate pollinators, and grow more than 500 varieties.
+The owners love old-fashioned flowers, appreciate pollinators, and grow a wide selection of varieties.

 Vreeken’s Seeds

 Founded in 1926, this third-generation Dutch company works with both home gardeners and commercial growers.
-They offer more than 1,700 annual and perennial flower seeds, along with many different seed mixes, including one for dried flowers.
+They have an enormous offering of annual and perennial flower seeds and many different seed mixes, including one for dried flowers.

 Australia